Introduction

 The benefits of reducing food loss and waste

-The UN's Sustainable Development Goals have a clear target: halve food waste and losses by 2030.
+The UN’s Sustainable Goals have a clear target: halve food waste and losses by 2030.
 Reducing food waste benefits everyone – economies, businesses, consumers, our health, and even the environment and leads to [2]:

-• Enhanced global nutrition and food security [2]
+• Enhanced global and food security [2]

 • Decrease in greenhouse gas emissions [2]